Hienomekaanikko/warranty_service_log_for_companies/README.md

 # warranty_service_log_for_companies
-Designed for a mobile-device repairing industry but can be used on any industries with repairs.
+Designed for a mobile-device repairing industry but can be used on any industries that deal with repairs/fixing to keep track.